 The primary Prolotherapy procedure works by injecting a solution (typically dextrose) into the affected joint.
 In the case of a knee injury or damage, the solution is injected into the joints and tendons in the knee area.
 The shot is typically scattered through multiple small injections clustered around a single area to fully stimulate the joint.

 Prolotherapy is somewhat controversial.
-And some doctors refuse to recognize it as a standard or necessary medical intervention.
-However, a growing number of doctors and patients are seeing the value in prolotherapy procedures and view it as a safe, natural alternative.
+In fact, some doctors refuse to recognize it as a standard or necessary medical intervention.
+However, a growing number of doctors and patients are seeing the value in prolotherapy procedures and view prolotherapy as a safe, natural alternative.

 Prolotherapy has been around for 75 years, so it’s hardly a new development.
-As doctors and patients try to find natural ways to treat common injuries and ailments, prolotherapy has once again surfaced as a viable way to address joint injuries and deterioration.
+As doctors and patients try to find natural ways to treat common injuries and ailments, this option has once again surfaced as a viable way to address joint injuries and deterioration.

 Is Prolotherapy Effective?